Durham boat: Use on the Niagara River and Lake Erie

-Durhams on the St. Lawrence River
+Use on the St. Lawrence River

 The Durham boat was introduced on the St. Lawrence River in 1809 by Americans who brought them from the Mohawk River.

 By 1816, regular passenger service by Durham boat had been established between Schenectady and Montreal.
 From the Montreal Herald of June 2, 1816, "Among the objects which attract public notice, we were the other day struck with the appearance of a handsome Durham boat of the ordinary size, or of about 250 bbls.
 Burthen.
 She was not intended for freight, but for passengers; she had a substantial roundhouse, 20 feet in length by 8 in width, well fitted up with sides of painted canvas, such as stagecoaches have; sixteen or twenty passengers can be tolerably accommodated in this boat."

 The Durham on the St. Lawrence was described as "a flat bottomed barge with a keel or centre board with a rounded bow with a length from eighty to ninety feet with a breadth of beam from nine to ten feet with a carrying capacity of ten times that of the batteau.
 In 1835 there were 800 Durham boats and 1500 batteaux engaged in the navigation of Lake Ontario and the St Lawrence river."

-Use in Other Locations
+Use in other locations

 Durham boats were used in commercial trade on the Fox River between Green Bay, Wisconsin and Fort Winnebago.
 Their use on this waterway was pioneered by John W. Arndt in 1825.
 In the 1830s, Daniel Whitney, who had a lead shot tower in Helena on the Wisconsin River downstream from the portage at the fort, tried to organize transit for lead shot via the Great Lakes to markets in New York, but while the Durham boats were ideal for their task on the Fox River, the overall operation was too complex to compete with other means.

-The Durham boats of the Woolastook (Saint John River) were used to supply colonial military installations and support colonial settlements in the late 18th C. "these were a clumsy, wall sided boat, carrying a considerable burthen, but drawing much water and requiring great labour to work them, being manned with a larger complement of men, who propelled them with poles, and towed them thro' the rapids with ropes.
+Durham boats on the Woolastook (Saint John River) were used to supply colonial military installations and support colonial settlements in the late 18th C. "these were a clumsy, wall sided boat, carrying a considerable burthen, but drawing much water and requiring great labour to work them, being manned with a larger complement of men, who propelled them with poles, and towed them thro' the rapids with ropes.
 A trip on one of these boats from Fredericton to the Great Falls took up nearly a month in going and returning.
-To these succeeded what are called Tobique boats, which are a flat batteaux, carrying a good load and requiring a small depth of water.
+To these succeeded what are called Tobique boats, which are a flat bateaux, carrying a good load and requiring a small depth of water.